reanahub/reana/docs/developerguide.rst

 This developer guide is meant for software developers who would like to understand REANA source code and contribute to it.

 Local development workflow
 --------------------------

+REANA cluster is composed of several micro-services with multiple independent source code repositories.

+The main source code repository contains a ``Makefile`` which allows you to quickly clone all the necessary repositories and kick-start your REANA platform developments locally.

+You can simply type ``make`` to see the available options and usage scenarios.

+.. program-output:: cd .. && make help
+   :shell:

-REANA cluster is composed of several micro-services with multiple independent source code repositories. ``reana-dev`` is a helper development script that facilitates working with multiple repositories for local development and integration testing purposes.
+In addition, REANA comes with a ``reana-dev`` helper development script that simplifies working with multiple repositories during local development and integration testing.
+You can use ``--help`` option to see the detailed usage instructions.

 .. click:: reana.cli:cli
    :prog: reana-dev

-You can use ``--help`` option to see the detailed help for each command.

 Debugging
 ---------